bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Makes an ESI GET request on behalf on an EVE character and returns the result.

-Needs role: app-esi<br>      *                  This supports the 'If-None-Match' header, i. e. it is passed through to ESI.<br>      *                  The following headers from ESI are passed through to the response:                         Content-Type ETag Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning
+Needs role: app-esi<br>      *         The following headers from ESI are passed through to the response:                Content-Type Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning<br>      *         The HTTP status code from ESI is also passed through, so maybe there's more than the documented.

 ### Example
 ```php